coder/coder/docs/templates/parameters.md

    This feature enables platform teams to create pre-filled template creation links.
 2. Coder will populate recently used parameter key-value pairs for the user.
-   This feature helps reduce repetition on common parameters such as `dotfiles_url` or `region`.
+   This feature helps reduce repetition when filling common parameters such as `dotfiles_url` or `region`.